 Comparing a redemption in First, Business and Economy

-To show a comparison of the Qantas Points required for a First, Business and Economy class redemption, I have used the example of a dummy Brisbane to Singapore return flight on an Emirates A380 for 16-23 February 2018.
-The pricing is:
+To show a comparison of the Qantas Points required for a First, Business and Economy class redemption, I have used the example of a dummy Brisbane to Singapore return flight on an Emirates A380.
+Taking into account the Qantas changes announced in June 2019, the prices are as follows:

 Does a First Class redemption represent good value?